laggingreflex/multi-video-player/ISSUES/feat.md

 * View

+  ☐ Best fit zoom level (ideal zoom level to fit all videos on screen)

   ☐ Display info/controls on video.

   ☐ 'play-visible' - A new mode to play only videos currently in the view